tashfeenMustafa/Implementation-of-FP-Growth-Algorithm---Data-Science/README.md

 - Retail
 - Pumsb

-I've also included the outputs the algorithm after running each of the respective datasets.

 This algorithm takes input the minimum support (min_sup) and the name of the dataset under consideration and returns the average transaction length and the number of transactions in total along with a text file of all the frequent itemsets in the dataset.